 |12||If the parent / carer wishes to appeal they must write giving grounds for appeal to:

 Council Regulatory Team, Democratic Services Division, The Council House, Victoria Square, Birmingham B1 1BB

 OR in the case of an academy, the Academy Trust (address details should be included in the governors’ decision letter).

 This must be done within 15 school days of the date of notification of the Governors' Decision.

-The Council Regulatory Team will then make contact with the parent / carer to confirm the meeting date for the Independent Panel Hearing.
+The Council Regulatory Team / Academy Trust will then make contact with the parent / carer to confirm the meeting date for the Independent Reveiw Hearing.
 The meeting will take place within 15 school days of the Committee Section receiving the request to appeal.